marcbellocchio/pyAudioFYTB/README.md

 # pyAudioFYTB
 from a list of song to audio files on disk.
-The objective is to transform a shopping list of songs (text format) to a directory of audio files (mp3, ogg, ....) on disk.
+The objective is to transform a shopping list of songs (text format) to a directory of audio files (mp3 with title and album metadata) on disk.

 # overall processing
 1. read the input text file
-2. for each line of the file, a youtube search is started to check if a video clip is available, then get the link of the video
+2. for each line of the file, a youtube search is started to check if a video clip or simple audio is available, then get the link of the file
-3. get video file details
+3. get file details
-4. download the video on disk
+4. download the file on disk
-5. extract audio
+5. extract audio and convert to mp3
 6. delete temporary files (video, convertion data)
+7. add to a playlist

 # APIs world